Pet Nutrition Information

 All pet food may look alike to humans, but it’s very important to make sure you’re not feeding dog food to your cat, or vice versa.
 Each of these animals has its own specific nutritional requirements regarding protein, fats, vitamins, minerals, and amino acids.
 For example, both dogs and cats need a certain amount of the amino acid taurine — but while dogs can manufacture this amino acid internally, cats from getting it in ready-made form from their food.

 Your pet will also have different nutritional needs at different times in his life.
-Growing puppies and kittens may need 4 meals a day when they first start eating sold food, taping to 3 meals and then 2 meals during their first year.
+Growing puppies and kittens may need 4 meals a day when they first start eating sold food, tapering to 3 meals and then 2 meals during their first year.
 Adults generally need only 2 meals a day.
 Your pet may need even less food in his senior years since he won’t be as active.
 Sedentary pets are especially prone to obesity, a dangerous condition that can contribute to cancer, hypertension, diabetes, organ failure and osteoarthritis. some animals who already have systemic diseases may require specialized diets to help them avoid (or get more of) certain key ingredients.

 A Lifetime of Nutritional Guidance

 Any vet on our experienced team can provide nutritional counseling to help your pet stay healthy.
-Your veterinarian in Staten Island, NY will weigh your pet during annual wellness exams to check to see if he needs to slim down.
+Your veterinarian will weigh your pet during annual wellness exams to check to see if he needs to slim down.
 We will advise you on which foods to buy for your pet, how many servings to feed him, and smart practices such as keeping him away from human food (which lacks the proper nutritional mix and can even prove toxic to your pet).

 If your pet is struggling with a specific condition, nutritional and dietary adjustments can make a big difference for the better.
-We can recommend anti-inflammatory foods and supplements to reduce chronic pain, or put your pet on a special diet to help him cope with diabetes, high blood pressure, organ diseases or allergies.
+We can recommend anti-inflammatory foods and supplements to reduce chronic pain or put your pet on a special diet to help him cope with diabetes, high blood pressure, organ diseases or allergies.